-The most common type of mouse available as a pet is the domestic pet mouse.
-These pet mice have been selectively bred to enhance the desirable qualities of the mice.
+The most common type of mouse available as a pet is the domestic mouse.
+These pet mice have been selectively bred to enhance their desirable qualities.
 There are also spiny mice, which are desert creatures that are a bit trickier to care for, but for our purposes, we will discuss the ordinary domestic mouse.

 Ordinary does not mean boring, however.
 If you have ever seen a group of pet mice playing, you realize they can be quite entertaining pets.
 They are a bit skittish and harder to handle than some of the larger rodents such as rats, but they can become quite tame and will take food from the hand and allow themselves to be handled if started at a young age.
 Mice are quite ideal as small pets that are entertaining to watch, easy to care for, and make very few demands on their owners.

 Their short lifespan is one of the biggest drawbacks of mice.
 On average they live for about 1.5 to 2 years, although they can sometimes live up to 3 years.